fteychene/docker-healthcheck-test/README.md

 # Docker 1.12 healthcheck tests

 This project's goal is not to show a use case scenario of the Healthcheck new feature in docker.
-It's more a project to do tests of varios cases of healthcheck and have a easy setup to be able to look on how it's done, available and could use it on a project.
+It's more a project to do tests of various cases of healthcheck and have a easy setup to be able to look on how it's done, available and could be used on a project.

 ## How-to use
 Run `docker-compose up --build` to launch the tests.